Trans Mountain Expansion Workers - TMX

 Opposition to Trans Mountain Expansion

-TMX was initially approved by the NEB in May of 2016 then subsequently approved by the federal government in November at the same time the decision was made to cancel the Northern Gateway pipeline.
+TMX was initially approved by the NEB in May of 2016, then by the federal government in November at the same time the decision was made to cancel the Northern Gateway pipeline.

 Shortly after changing ownership from Kinder Morgan to the Government of Canada, approval of the TMX was overturned by the Federal Court of Appeal in August of 2018.
 The decision cited a flawed review process and inadequate consultations with First Nations.